oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-liquibase/walkthrough-jenkins-liquibase.md

     Let's review pull request pipeline.
 On the Jenkins Controller, a new build will have been initiated by the Pull Request (PR).
 This build will drop the isolated development environment. - a new build will have been initiated by the Pull Request (PR).

 4. Let's review pull request pipeline.
 On the Jenkins Controller, a new build will have been initiated by the Pull Request (PR).
-This build will drop the isolated development environment. - a new build will have been initiated by the Pull Request (PR).
-Select the "Pull Request" Tab and Click on the "Name of the PR".
+This build will drop the isolated development environment.Select the "Pull Request" Tab and Click on the "Name of the PR".

     ![Pull Request Pipeline](images/pull-request-pipeline.png " ")